-This option is also availble in the View Menu of the Onion Skin view-see About Advanced Onion Skin.
+This option is also availble in the View Menu of the Onion Skin view.

 About Advanced Onion Skin

 Advanced Onion Skin is a special mode for Harmony's Onion Skin future.
 It is very similar to regular Onion Skin, except with two main key differences: